Willy-nilly (idiom)

 An 18th century artwork by William Hogarth featuring a disorderly setting.

-Willy-nilly is an English-language idiom and a slang which describes an activity, an action or event that is done in a disorganized, unplanned, or vacillating manner.
+Willy-nilly is an English-language idiom and slang which describes an activity, an action or event that is done in a disorganized, unplanned, or vacillating manner.
 The term is derived from Shakespearian expression "will ye, nill ye", which is a contraction that means “whether one wants to or not.”

 It has a very similar meaning to other reduplicates, that also pertain to 'disorderly' and 'disorganized', such as pell-mell, helter-skelter, hurry-scurry and higgledy-piggledy, (Note: Unlike willy-nilly, these words have an implication of haste, confusion and hurriedness.) all originating in the post-medieval period.
 (Note: Pell-mell (1570's); Helter-skelter (1590's); Hurry-scurry (1732); Higgledy-piggledy (1590's).)
 Moreover, the idiomatic phrase to-and-fro (and its gerund toing-and-froing), which originate in the 1820s, also have a similar sense of repetitive movement, instability and vacillation.

 History

 Origins

 The term was popularized from Shakespeare's Hamlet (1599-1601).

 The earliest ancestor of "willy-nilly" is the Old English, "sam we willan sam we nyllan" ('whether we wish to or wish not to'), found in King Ælfred's translation of De Consolatione Philosophiæ in 888 AD.
 The expression will ye, nill ye (which means 'will you or won't you') was first attested in an 11th century hagiography, Aelfric's Lives of Saints (c.
 950–c.
 1010): “Forean the we synd synfulle and sceolan beon eadmode, wille we, nelle we.”
-In the 14th century, an inversed version of the idiom, "nil we, wil we" ('one way or another') appeared in the Middle English language.
+In the 14th century, an inversed version of the idiom, "Nil we, wil we" ('one way or another') appeared in the Middle English language.

 In the 1590's, an equivalent Latin expression nolens volens showed up.
 The term may have been an influence to 'willy-nilly', as it was developed from two Latin participles that have the definition, "unwilling, willing".
 William Shakespeare first used a form of this expression in The Taming of the Shrew in 1596 (And, Will you, nill you, I will marry you) in Early Modern English.
 Though the expression "will ye, nill ye" became notable from Hamlet, Act V, Scene I, “If the man go to this water and drown himself, it is, will he nill he, he goes - mark you that.”